0xc1fa/ICMS/README.md

 GUI: Python GUI or Qt. (sample codes provided.)
 Database: Python + MySQL (sample codes provided.)
 Other: You can use any other Python packages if you see fit.

-## LLM Related
-- You are welcome to involve ChatGPTin your design loop.
-- You have toclearly discuss what and how ChatGPThelp your projects (e.g., which part you used ChatGPT, the percentage (%) of contribution of ChatGPTin the project) in the 5-min presentation.
-Submit all prompts and returns from ChatGPTas supplementary materials.
-- Excellent use of LLMs may have bonus points.